A hazardous waste is a substance that may present risks for humans, animals, property, and/or the environment. It’s caused by:

 In total, so-called dangerous goods refer to approximately 3,000 UN numbers.
 Those are corresponding to identified substances or generic categories.

-Dangerous materials don't only concern toxic or radioactive products, but also products of daily use.
-Accidents involving hazardous materials can have very serious consequences for humans and the environment.
+Dangerous wastes don't only concern toxic or radioactive products, but also products of daily use.
+Accidents involving hazardous wastes can have very serious consequences for humans and the environment.
 For this reason, these products are subject to rigorous classification.

 Four types of effects may be associated with the hazmat risk:

-Once the hazardous materials have arrived at their final destination, it’s necessary to comply with safety regulations in order to store them in a safe and controlled manner.
+Once the hazardous wastes have arrived at their final destination, it’s necessary to comply with safety regulations in order to store them in a safe and controlled manner.